Celeborn2BeAlive/openglnoel/docs/gltf-viewer-01-intro-02-sdk.md

 ## Forking the repository

-Fork the following repository: URL.
+Fork the following repository: https://github.com/Celeborn2BeAlive/gltf-viewer-tutorial.
 It can be done with the "Fork" button, top-right on the page.

 Forking means that you create a copy of the repository on your own account.
 Github keeps track of fork relationships between repository.